bdo-cash/reflow/README.md

 "The maximum improvement in system performance is determined by the parts that cannot be parallelized."
         —— [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law)

-In a large system, there is often a lot of business logic and control logic, which is the embodiment of hundreds of "jobs."
+In a large system, there is often a lot of business logic and control logic, which is the embodiment of hundreds of "jobs".
 The logic is intertwined and, taken as a whole, often intricate.
+On the other hand, if this large amount of "jobs" is not organized reasonably and effectively, the execution time overall and performance are also worrying.
-So how do we abstract and simplify this complex logic?
+So how do we abstract and simplify such a complex problem?

 > Programs = Algorithms + Data Structures
 > Algorithm = Logic + Control